colehurwitz/llm_bci/README2.txt

 TO DO
--Talk about which part of the model is under LORA
+-Talk about which part of the model is under LORA -Using higher lr for encoder and lower for decoder?

 OBS
 - We may need to add the Encoder or EncoderLayer to the no split module of llama if there are any kind of residual connections,